demesup/javainsa/README.md

 # Java Platformer Game

 ## Introduction
-This is a platformer game written in Java by **Sofiia HUZHAN** and **Yelyzaveta BASIUK**.
+This is a platformer game written in Java.
 It’s our project, and we really enjoyed creating and refining this game.
 We hope you have as much fun playing it as we had making it!

 ---